 Designing for virality is essentially the internet offering you a megaphone.
 And megaphones can be irritating if used inappropriately.

 Here’s a quick story told in 2 pictures:

 BranchOut achieved rapid success piggybacking on Facebook’s social graph.
 But in designing for virality on the social platform, it became a nuisance the way a lot of social apps on Facebook already have.
 Its ribbon game layer (the more invites a user sends out, the flashier the ribbon) was effective in prompting users to invite friends.
 Not only does the user inadvertently send out invites to 50 friends (Facebook imposed maximum), the service is designed in a way that repeats this process many times over.
 But users are far less tolerant of spam on Facebook than they are on email and there was considerable backlash against Branchout.

 At some point, effectively every user on Facebook had received the invite more than once, and the whole thing had become a major nuisance.
 Users who had signed up without clearly experiencing the value proposition stopped using it; new sign ups stopped growing and users frustrated with the spamming started protesting, cumulatively leading to a mass drop off.

 Viral invites work best when they are targeted

-At the end of it all, you need every user to bring in at least one other user to go viral.
-This can either be done by spraying and praying (spamming friends list and hoping a percentage sign up) or by targeting invites to a chosen few for whom its relevant.
+At the end of it all, you need every user to bring in, at least, one other user to go viral.
+This can either be done by spraying and praying (spamming friends list and hoping a percentage sign up) or by targeting invites to a chosen few for whom it’s relevant.
 Turn-based games do this rather effectively.
 Users send out invites which are contextual to their friends who might be interested.
-As a result, turn-based games have been fairly successful with new user acquisition.
+As a result, turn-based games have been fairly successful in new user acquisition.